Windows → Mac

 04

-The Mac now shows up in the Windows client as a named device.
-Click it.
-Remio works out the best route automatically — a direct peer-to-peer connection on the same network (under 5 ms), or an encrypted relay if a direct path is not available.
-The session opens at the Mac’s native resolution with audio in sync.
+Select the Mac's name in the Windows client.
+Remio works out the best route automatically — a direct peer-to-peer connection on the same network (under 5 ms), or an encrypted relay if a direct path isn't available.
+The session opens with the Mac's audio in sync.
+The benchmarks page documents the latency method.

 05